Nonparametric estimation of the jump rate in mean field interacting systems of neurons: Simulations

 \section{Simulations}

 The aim of this section is to simulate system \eqref{eq:finitesystem} and to compute the estimator \eqref{eq:kernelestimator} for some points $x^*\in \R$.
 We will consider systems with $N=20000$ neurons and we will consider $h=h_N=N^{-0.49} \approx 0.0078$.
-With this choice of $h_N$, we have $h_N^2 N \to \infty$ as $N\to \infty$, as assumed in Theorem \ref{theo:main}.
-For each simulation, the initial membrane potential of the neurons will be the same.
-Each system is simulated until time $T=10, $ and this is the time at which the estimator $\hat{f}^{N, h }_T$ is computed.
+With this choice of $h_N$, we have $h_N^2 N \to \infty$ as $N\to \infty$, as assumed in Theorem \ref{theo:main}. \bdc{Each system is simulated $10$ times, and for each simulation} \ec the initial membrane potential of the neurons will be the same.
+We simulate until time $T=10, $ and this is the time at which the estimator $\hat{f}^{N, h }_T$ is computed.

 We consider the uniform rectangular kernel

 for any $u\in \R$.
 Even though this kernel does not satisfy our assumptions, with this kernel the denominator of \eqref{eq:kernelestimator} has a simple solution: it is exactly the occupation time of $]x^* - h_N, x^* + h_N [$ during $[0, T ]$.